Zoulek v. Hass: Utah law restricts teens’ online speech and requires all residents verify their age to use social media

 Case Overview

 From the printing press in the 1400s to the motion pictures of the twenty-first century, politicians have repeatedly tried to address questions inspired by new technology with broad, one-size-fits-all speech restrictions.
-Now, as society begins to explore the varied effects of social media on young people, Utah’s legislators again default to censorship.
+Now, as society begins to explore the varied effects of social media on young people, Utah’s legislators again default to violating its citizens’ First Amendment rights.

-Just like prior attempts to child-proof technology, the Act presupposes that every single minor in Utah experiences negative effects from social media and second-guesses Utah families’ judgments about how to manage young people’s social media use.
+Just like prior attempts to child-proof technology, the Utah Minor Protection in Social Media Act presupposes that every single minor in Utah experiences negative effects from social media and second-guesses young Utahns and their families when it comes to managing young people’s social media use.

 Share